exyi/coberec/docs/thesis/approaches.md

 ## Summary

-We have discussed many approached used by programers to avoid writing boilerplate code.
+We have discussed many methods used by programers to avoid writing boilerplate code.
 With this background we can identify the following advantages of the code generation approach used by Coberec:

 **Transparency** -- The generated code can be easily read and debugged.
-Naturally this depends on the output quality of the generator and complexity of the generated program.
+Naturally, this point depends on the output quality of the generator and the complexity of the generated program.
 We consider this one of the main strengths, so we put a lot of focus on the quality of the generated code.
-The alternatives usually do not come even close the transparency we can offer with source generation.
+The alternatives usually do not come even close to the transparency we can offer with source generation.
 Even with D `mixin` and presumably C# 9 Source Generators, one can not directly open the generated source file in debugger.

 **Runtime Performance** -- Source generation does not need any runtime initialization and we can generate fairly specialized and optimized code for the specific task.